MISSION & HISTORY

 The Congregation of the Sisters of St. Joseph was originally founded in Lyon, France following the French Revolution.
 Today, this is our mission:

-Fontbonne, sponsored by the Sisters of St. Joseph of Boston, is a Catholic, college preparatory high school for young women.
+Fontbonne, sponsored by the Sisters of St. Joseph of Boston, is an independent, Catholic early college for young women.
 Fontbonne fosters Gospel values and educational excellence.
 This inclusive community embraces diversity in many forms.
 Through the values of respect, responsibility, reconciliation and reverence, Fontbonne promotes growth in spirituality, scholarship, and leadership of young women in the changing world.

 Fontbonne takes its name from Mother St. John Fontbonne, a woman of faith and courage who re-established the Sisters of Saint Joseph in France after its suppression during the French Revolution.

 Under her bold leadership, the first Sisters came to the United States in the early 1800’s.
 When they arrived in Boston, the Congregation taught in Archdiocesan parochial schools, where they worked with boys and girls of diverse backgrounds and abilities.